An algebraic approach to minimal models in CFTs: Introduction to modular dependence

 When changing positions we may keep track of the branch points to obtain a simply connected space \cite{Don:2011}.
 Thus a third way to describe modularity of the characters is by means of a subgroup of the braid group $B_3$ of $3$ strands.
 The latter is the universal central extension of the quotient group $\overline{\Gamma}_1=\Gamma_1/\{\pm\pmb{I}_2\}$, so that we come full circle.

-Suppose $\Sigma_1=\C/\Lambda$ where $\Lambda=(\Z.1+\Z.i\beta)$ with $\beta\in\R$.
+Suppose $\Sigma=\C/\Lambda$ where $\Lambda=(\Z.1+\Z.i\beta)$ with $\beta\in\R$.
 Thus the fundamental domain is a rectangle in the $(x^0,x^1)$ plane with length $\Delta x^0=1$ and width $\Delta x^1=\beta$.
-The dependence of $\langle\pmb{1}\rangle_{\Sigma_1}$ on the modulus $i\beta$ follows from the identity
+The dependence of $\langle\pmb{1}\rangle_{\Sigma}$ on the modulus $i\beta$ follows from the identity

-where $T^{00}$ is a real component of the Virasoro field.\footnote {Any dynamical quantum field theory has an energy-momentum tensor $T_{\mu\nu}$ s.t.\ $T_{\mu\nu}dx^{\mu}dx^{\nu}$ defines a quadratic differential, by which we mean in particular that it transforms homogeneously under coordinate changes.
+where $T^{00}$ is a real component of the Virasoro field.\footnote {Any dynamical quantum field theory has an energy-momentum tensor $T_{\mu\nu}$ s.t.\ $T_{\mu\nu}dx^{\mu}dx^{\nu}$ defines a quadratic differential.
+In particular it transforms homogeneously under coordinate changes.
 For coordinates $z=x^0+ix^1$ and $\bar{z}=x^0-ix^1$, we have \cite{Blum:2009}